hulvdan/cookier/TASKS_HULVDAN.md

-x new run: can select difficulty + build + weapon and start a run x new run: explain button error through wiggling x new run: don't show lock if weapon doesn't exist

-* new run: save/load last run difficulty/build/weapon
-* new run: starting a new run works without bugs
+x new run: can select difficulty + build + weapon and start a run x new run: explain button error through wiggling x new run: don't show lock if weapon doesn't exist x new run: save/load last run difficulty/build/weapon x new run: starting a new run works without bugs

 * new run: showing selected difficulty/build/weapon name
 * new run: showing hover weapon details
 * new run: